An Unexpected PhilHealth Benefit

 It was Friday noon when we verified our son’s entitlement to PhilHealth benefit so we had to race against time to produce his Membership ID Card, Member’s Data Record and Official Receipts for payment of contributions.
 As if luck is evading us, we cannot locate the requirements in our house so I need to get them from the nearest PhilHealth Office.

 I had to prepare an affidavit of loss and an authorization for me to secure copies of the required documents, have them signed by my son and notarized by a lawyer before I proceeded to nearest PhilHealth Office which is some 7 to 8 kilometers away.
+On the way, I also had to search for money order near me, so I could procure some money from my kin.
 With the required documents on-hand, I had to be back to the hospital within office hours (up to 5:00PM) to have the PhilHealth Claim processed by the authorized personnel.
 I must admit that the procedures I did were very tiring for my 60-year body but I was able to do all of them within the time limit.

 You might surmise that with the unexpected PhilHealth benefit and after the rush I did to avail of it, our trouble is already over.
 Not yet because there is something in the application of the PhilHealth benefit that caused a problem in computing how much we have to pay the hospital bill and the professional fees of our son’s doctors.
 Watch for the doctors’ practice in charging their professional fees against PhilHealth benefit that really confused me.
 This will be the subject of my next blog.